 In addition to professional development and performance management, we understand the importance of providing client engagement teams with up-to-date information to help them perform their professional responsibilities.
 EY makes significant investments in knowledge and communication networks to enable the rapid dissemination of information to help people collaborate and share best practices.
-Some of our initiatives include:
+Some EY resources and tools include:

-- EY Atlas, which includes local and international accounting and auditing standards, as well as interpretive guidance; replacement for Global Accounting and Auditing Information Tool (GAAIT) since the fiscal year 2017 - Publications such as International GAAP, IFRS developments and illustrative financial statements - Global Accounting and Auditing News weekly update covering assurance and independence policies, developments from standard setters and regulators, as well as internal commentary thereon - Practice alerts and webcasts covering a range of global and country-specific matters designed for continuous improvement in member firms' Assurance practices
+- EY Atlas, which includes local and international accounting and auditing standards, as well as interpretive guidance - Publications such as International GAAP, IFRS developments and illustrative financial statements - Global Accounting and Auditing News weekly update covering assurance and independence policies, developments from standard setters and regulators, as well as internal commentary thereon - Practice alerts and webcasts covering a range of global and country-specific matters designed for continuous improvement in member firms' Assurance practices